NCERT Class 12 Biology Chapter 5 Notes Principles of Inheritance and Variation

 Multiple Alleles

-They are multiple forms of a mendelian factor or gene that occur on the same gene locus distributed in different organisms in the gene pool with an organism carrying only two alleles and a gamete only one allele.
+There are multiple forms of a Mendelian factor or gene that occur on the same gene locus distributed in different organisms in the gene pool, with an organism carrying only two alleles and a gamete only one allele.
 ABO blood grouping also provides a good example of multiple alleles.

 Law of Independent Assortment:

-In NCERT notes for class 12 Biology chapter 5 you will sudy that the law states that ‘when two pairs of traits are combined in a hybrid, segregation of one pair of characters is independent of the other pair of characters.
-In the Dihybrid cross two new combinations, round green & wrinkled yellow are formed due to an independent assortment of traits for seed shape i.e round, wrinkled, and seed color i.e, yellow and green.
+The Law of Independent Assortment states that ‘when two pairs of traits are combined in a hybrid, segregation of one pair of characters is independent of the other pair of characters.
+In the Dihybrid cross, two new combinations, round green & wrinkled yellow, are formed due to an independent assortment of traits for seed shape, i.e., round, wrinkled, and seed color, i.e., yellow and green.

 The ratio of 9:3:3:1 can be derived as a combination series of: